 - Go skiing when it’s snowing and have the mountain to yourself.
 Due to its luxuriousness, many Deer Valley guests tend to be fair weather skiers.

-- Expert terrain is fairly limited.
+- While there are plenty of advanced runs, expert terrain is fairly limited.
 A black diamond run here may be considered blue in some more hard-core resorts.

-- Accommodation options tend to be in the high-end, very expensive category.
-If you are on a tight budget you can always stay in a Park City hotel and still ski Deer Valley.
+- Accommodation options tend fall in the high-end category.
+If you are on a tight budget, you can always stay in Park City and easily ski Deer Valley.